as-ajitsingh/nodlex/readme.md

 # Nodlex

 Nodlex is a CLI tool that can generate boilerplate code for Alexa Skill Developement.
-Nodlex generate code on the boilerplate based on the repository [alexa-nodejs-boilerplate](https://github.com/as-ajitsingh/alexa-nodejs-boilerplate.git), for more details on how to use this boiler plate follow the [link](https://github.com/as-ajitsingh/alexa-nodejs-boilerplate/blob/master/README.md).
+Nodlex generates boilerplate code based on the repository [alexa-nodejs-boilerplate](https://github.com/as-ajitsingh/alexa-nodejs-boilerplate.git), for more details on how to use this boiler plate follow the [link](https://github.com/as-ajitsingh/alexa-nodejs-boilerplate/blob/master/README.md).
 Nodlex also provides functionality to **Add Intent** from CLI itself.
 So no overhead of writing basic code everytime you add a new intent to your skill.

 ## Installation